pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: getPixmap(matrix = fitz.Identity, colorspace = "RGB", clip = None, alpha = True)

      Creates a Pixmap from the page.
+This is probably the most often used method to create pixmaps.

      :arg matrix: A :ref:`Matrix` object.
 Default is the :ref:`Identity` matrix.
      :type matrix: :ref:`Matrix`